BFH-AMI/BIAS-LLM-as-a-Judge/README.md

 ## Citation

-If you use this evaluation system in your research, please cite: TODO add Pre-Print Link here.
+If you use this evaluation system in your research, please cite:
+Kurpicz-Briki, M., Ecclesia, S., Englund Sandvik, F., Sørensen, S. Ø., Ikae, C., Puttick, A., Kharas, M., & Søraa, R. A. (2026).
+Be Less BIASed: With a Research-Inspired Multi-Model Pipeline Towards Less Biases in LLM Outputs.
+Zenodo. https://doi.org/10.5281/zenodo.18252585

-### Key Features
+## Key Features

 - **Multi-Criteria Evaluation**: Evaluates prompts on three dimensions:
   - No Stereotypes (bias detection)